 But they're also starting to measure something called "fatigability."
 That's how tired you are in relation to the activities you do.

-Researchers the University of Gothenburg in Sweden explain it this way: "'Fatigue' simply refers to a state of being very tired or not being able to maintain expected force.
+Researchers at the University of Gothenburg in Sweden explain it this way: " 'Fatigue' simply refers to a state of being very tired or not being able to maintain expected force.
 'Fatigability' is a measure of how fast someone gets tired."

 In most cases, when doctors or researchers try to get a handle on fatigue, it's self-reported by the patient.
 "Rate how tired you are on a scale of one to 10," they might ask.